Neighbourhood shopping centres in Montreal: Village Champlain

 Village Champlain is located in the borough of Mercier–Hochelaga-Maisonneuve, Montreal, at the corner of Sherbrooke Street East and Honoré-Beaugrand, adjacent to the Honoré-Beaugrand station.
-The centre is located in the Village Champlain neighborhood; a primarily residential area bordered by Sherbrooke, Liébert, Hochelaga and De Boucherville streets.
+The centre is located in the eponymous Village Champlain neighborhood; a primarily residential area bordered by Sherbrooke, Liébert, Hochelaga and De Boucherville streets.
 Even though it is a generic strip mall with fewer than 20 tenants, Village Champlain is notable for being one of the oldest shopping centres in Montreal, second only to Norgate.

 The shopping centre opened to the public on September 15, 1953 though its formal inauguration occurred on September 22.
 Anchor stores upon inauguration were Steinberg and Woolworth for a total of 18 tenants sprawled over 150,000 square feet.
 Its inauguration ceremony had been attended by high-profile business and political figures including Montreal mayor Camillien Houde and MP Marcel Monette, and the shopping centre could serve a population of up to 22,000 families at its opening and 500 cars in its parking lot.
 Today it includes well-known contemporary tenants like Jean Coutu, St-Hubert, Subway, Provi-Soir, M&M Food Market, Bulk Barn and a Toronto Dominion Bank that has been there since 1953 (when it was still The Dominion Bank).
 The former spaces of Steinberg and Woolworth are now occupied respectively by a Dollar Max variety store and a Bulk Barn.

 Village Montpellier

-Village Montpellier, also known as Centre commercial Place Montpellier is located at 740 Côte-Vertu Ouest boulevard.
+Village Montpellier, also known as Centre commercial Place Montpellier, is located at 740 Côte-Vertu Ouest boulevard.
 It is a small neighborhood indoor mall located in the Ville Saint-Laurent borough.
 The biggest tenants are a Metro Plus super market and Jean Coutu pharmacy.
 It is currently managed by Développement Métro.